Anthonyushie/Anthonyushie/README.md

 =======================================================================================================================================

-Front-End developer/web3 Enthusiast👨‍💻💻
+Front-End/Operations developer t👨‍💻💻
 -------------------

 I am passionate about creating engaging and intuitive user experiences on the web.
-My expertise in HTML, CSS, and JavaScript, along with popular front end framework like React, allow me to bring websites and applications to life.
+My expertise in HTML, CSS, and JavaScript, typescript along with popular front end framework like React, allow me to bring websites and applications to life.
 * ✉️  You can contact me at [anthonytwan75official@gmail.com](mailto:anthonytwan75official@gmail.com)
-* 🚀  I'm currently working on <a href="https://github.com/Affics-org">Affics</a>
+* 🚀  I'm currently working on <a href="https://github.com/QuaddBox">QuaddFinance</a>
 * 🤝  I'm open to collaborating on Interesting Projects
 * 😜  I'm learning chakra UI
 ### Skills